(Updated 28 Nov 2023)

 Finally, at the end of A Dragon in the Foie Gras (ADITFG), there’s

 going to be a revelation.
-And that revelation is why this series suddenly went from a trilogy to a quadrilogy, with some short stories scattered here and there.
+And that revelation is why this series suddenly went from a trilogy to a quadrilogy (maybe more, he adds at the end of 2021) with some short stories scattered here and there.
 It’s also why I stopped alternating work on ADITFG and The Lion and the Lizard, and buckled back down to finish TLATL.
 I have to finish the novel before I give you ADITFG, or the short story won’t make sense (and will give away stuff I’m writing about in TLATL).
 (Well, that’s done, at least. –ed.)

-So yes, there IS a suggested chronological reading order for this mess, and it’s shown in the Works menu under Timelines, but I’ll reproduce it here for clarity:
+So yes, there IS a suggested chronological reading order for this mess, and here it is, for clarity:

 - The Reason